-In the event that the onetime use key expires due to crypto period lifetime, becomes compromised via other means, or is used, the service provider can upload a new one time use private key via the encrypted connection, using port 5908 key tag 0x32.
-It is expected that the service provider would change the onetime use private key, and one time use public Certificate in the same DTLS session.
+In the event that the onetime use key expires due to crypto period lifetime, becomes compromised via other means, or is used, the service provider can cause a new one time use private key to be generated by the avionics via the encrypted connection, using port 5908 key tag 0x32.
+It is expected that the service provider would sign and uplaod the onetime use public Certificate in the same DTLS session.
 The IP address and Primary Service Provider’s key can be changed as well if necessary.

-Aircraft should maintain their DTLS connection with the service provider after installing a new one time use private key.
+Aircraft should maintain their DTLS connection with the service provider after generating a new one time use private key.
 Upon any new login or refreshing of the connection the new private key (if available) will be used.
-The onetime use private key will expire upon the first successful logon with that key to the primary service provider; it must be changed at that time.
-The Upload a new Aircraft private one time use key will have a port 5908 key tag of 0x32, and be followed by the private key (upload) or one additional byte (response).
+The onetime use private key will expire upon the first successful logon with that key to the primary service provider; it must be changed at that time upon direction.
+The generate a new Aircraft private one time use key function will have a port 5908 key tag of 0x32, and be followed by the Public certificate CSR or one additional byte (response).